virtual-labs/exp-astable-multivibrator-iitr/experiment/experiment-name.md

-## Astable and monostable multivibrator using IC 555.
+##  To design astable multivibrator using 555 timer IC.